The Velvet Underground (album): Reappraisal

 The Velvet Underground did not impact the Billboard 200 until its 1985 reissue, when it reached No. 197.
 According to Billboard in 2013, The Velvet Underground has sold 201,000 copies since 1991, when Nielsen SoundScan began tracking record sales.

 In a review of the album's 1985 reissue, Rolling Stones David Fricke remarked that both The Velvet Underground and its predecessor lack the diverse range of the band's 1967 debut album and the precise accessibility of Loaded (1970).
 However, he felt that the album is still edifying as a tender, subtly broad song cycle whose stark production surprisingly reveals the essence of Reed's more expressive songwriting.
 Fricke cited the "ironic pairing" of "Pale Blue Eyes" and "Jesus" as the best summary of "the hopeful warmth at the center of the Velvets' rage."

 Professional reviewers hailed the album's subdued production.
 Colin Larkin, writing in The Encyclopedia of Popular Music (1998), said that the album showcased a new subtlety because of Reed's larger role in the band and that it "unveiled a pastoral approach, gentler and more subdued, retaining the chilling, disquieting aura of previous releases."
 In The Rolling Stone Album Guide (2004), Rob Sheffield wrote that after Cale's departure, the band became "acoustic folkie balladeers" and that Reed was unexpectedly charming on the album, whose "every song is a classic".
 Q magazine called the album "a flickering, unforgettable band performance".
 Greg Kot of the Chicago Tribune highlighted Reed's subdued contribution to the record, summarizing it as "for the first time without John Cale, [Reed] creates quiet, impossibly beautiful folk-rock."
-Mark Deming for AllMusic wrote that the songs on the record are the most personal and moving that the band had recorded.
+Mark Deming for AllMusic feels that it "sounds less like the Velvet Underground than any of their studio albums", but that the songs on the record are "as personal, honest, and moving" as other material by Lou Reed.
 Brian Eno declared it his favorite album from the band.